ignaciacuevas/ignaciacuevas.github.io/_pages/about.md

   - /about.html
 ---

-I am Ignacia Cuevas de Saint Pierre, a current 5th year PhD candidate at the University of Chicago, Department of Economics.
+I am Ignacia Cuevas de Saint Pierre, a 5th year PhD candidate at the University of Chicago, Department of Economics.

 My research interests include International Trade, Macroeconomics, and Industrial Organization.